How to Cancel Your Car Insurance (2024)

 How to cancel your car insurance

-Canceling your car insurance is a process that typically requires more than just the click of a button online.
+Canceling your car insurance typically requires more than just the click of a button online.
 Instead, you need to follow a series of easy, though important, steps to make sure you provide your insurer with all the necessary information to formally end your policy.

 1. Review your insurer’s cancellation policy